Foundation upheaval can lift an entire structure, but more often it forces parts of a foundation or slab upwards, creating cracks and uneven floors.

 Over time, this moisture can cause the soils underneath the foundation to expand, which will then cause them to push up on the structure above.

 Too much precipitation combined with too little drainage away from the house will lead to increased moisture underneath your foundation.
-Moisture that comes into contact with expansive soil can result in heaving of your foundation and slabs.
+Moisture that comes into contact with expansive soil can result in the heaving of your foundation and slabs.

-Precipitation can also cause expansion in the soils on the sides of your foundation, leading to bowing, buckling walls.
+Precipitation can also cause an expansion in the soils on the sides of your foundation, leading to bowing, buckling walls.

 Cracks on floor slabs that are caused by foundation heave are unique in appearance.

 You will see multiple cracks that come together to a point or form an enclosed loop where the heave is greatest.

 Before conducting any foundation repairs, it's important to identify the problem as heaving.
 Some contractors who have not been fully educated on the signs of heave can easily misread the cracks in your home and suggest the wrong solution.

 The problem?
 While heave is the opposite of foundation settlement, the symptoms are often similar.
 To an untrained eye, it may appear that the exterior walls are going down -- when the reality is that the basement slab is being pushed up near the center of the house.